kelloggm/object-construction-checker/README-LOMBOK.md

 }
 ```

-5. Add an `implementation` dependency on the annotations used by the Typesafe Builder Checker (the checker needs to be able to place annotations in your code as it compiles, so the annotations must be on the compile classpath):
+5. Add an `implementation` dependency on the annotations, such as `@CalledMethods`.
+(The checker places annotations in your code during compilation, so the annotations must be on the compile classpath.)

 ```groovy
 dependencies {